translate/pootle/docs/server/commands.rst

 system, thereby bringing the files under the :setting:`PODIRECTORY` directory in sync with the Pootle database.

-.. note:: For better performance Pootle keeps translations in database and doesn't save them to disk except on demand (before file downloads and major file level operations like version control updates).
+.. note:: For better performance Pootle only saves translations to disk on demand (before file downloads and major file-level operations like version control updates).

-You must run this command before taking backups or running scripts that modify the translation files directly on the file system, otherwise you might miss out on translations that are in database but not yet saved to disk.
+You must run this command before taking backups or running scripts that modify the translation files directly on the file system, otherwise you might miss out on translations that are in the database but not yet saved to disk.

-When the ``--overwrite`` option is specified, the sync operation will not be conservative and it will overwrite the existing files on disk, making strings obsolete and updating the file's structure.
+For every file being synced, the in-DB ``Store`` will be updated to reflect the latest revision across the units in the file at the time of syncing.
+This allows Pootle to make optimizations when syncing and updating files, ignoring files that didn't change.

+The default behavior of ``sync_stores`` can be altered by specifying some
+parameters:

+``--force``
+  Synchronizes files even if nothing changed in the database.

+``--overwrite``
+  Copies all units from database stores regardless if they have been modified since the last sync or not.
+This operation will (over)write existing on-disk files.

+``--skip-missing``
-With the ``--skip-missing`` option, files that are missing on disk will be ignored, and no new files will be created.
+  Ignores files missing on disk, and no new files will be created.

-With the ``--force`` option, files that were synced after the last change in DB won't be ignored.

 .. _commands#update_stores:

 update_stores
 ^^^^^^^^^^^^^

 This command is the opposite of :ref:`commands#sync_stores`.
-It will update the strings in database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.
+It will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.

-It will also discover and import any new files added to existing languages within the projects.
+It also discovers new units, files and translation projects that were added on disk:

+- Translation projects that exist in the DB but ceased to exist on disk will be **disabled** (not deleted).

+- Enabled translation projects will be scanned for new files and directories.
+In-DB files and directories that no longer exist on disk will be **marked as obsolete**.

+- In-DB stores will be updated with the contents of the on-disk files.
+  New units will be **added** to the store, units that ceased to exist will be **marked as obsolete**.
+Translations that were updated on-disk will be reflected in the DB.

 You must run this command after running scripts that modify translation files directly on the file system.

-``update_stores`` has an extra command line option ``--overwrite`` that will overwrite any existing translation in the database, without this option only updating new translations, removing obsolete strings and discovering new files and strings will be done.

-``update_stores`` scans project directories looking for files matching languages not added to the project then adds them.
-It basically repeats the discovery process done by Pootle when you create a new project.
-Languages added to projects that have no matching files on the filesystem will be disabled.

-.. versionchanged:: 2.5.1

-Note that ``update_stores`` doesn't keep obsolete units around anymore, they are either deleted in case the string is untranslated or marked as obsolete in case the string was translated.

-.. versionchanged:: 2.5

-By default, ``update_stores`` will only update files that appear to have changed on disk since the last synchronization with Pootle.
-To force all files to update, specify ``--force``.
+``update_stores`` accepts several parameters:

+``--force``
+  Updates in-DB translations even if the on-disk file hasn't been changed since the last sync operation.

+``--overwrite``
+  Mirrors the on-disk contents of the file.
+If there have been changes in the database **since the last sync operation**, these will be overwritten.

 .. warning:: If files on the file system are corrupt, translations might be deleted from the database.
 Handle with care!